Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/README.md

 Made by Peaplant

 Special thanks to
-* Osamah, main idea for CZCM from Osamah`s tool
+- Osamah, main idea for CZCM from Osamah`s tool
-* Haruma, for better way for dropbox and make can add custom things
+- Haruma, for better way for dropbox and make can add custom things
+- Nice Zombies, helping fix path problem

 ---